Guide to Phuket’s Most Ethical Elephant Sanctuary

 • Education about our elephants’ life, vet care, and diet

-Elephant in hydrotherapy pool
+Elephant in Jungle

 Because of this, we also go above and beyond for our guests, offering hotel pick up and drop off in air-conditioned vans for a small additional fee, a delicious Thai lunch including a cooking demonstration where you learn to cook the famous Pad Thai & Tom Yum, complimentary photos, access to the Bang Chang Restaurant Phuket, and a carefully designed elephant care adventure experiences.